safaa-alnabulsi/kubernetes-tutorial/README.md

         NAME                                 READY   STATUS    RESTARTS   AGE    IP           NODE       NOMINATED NODE   READINESS GATES client-deployment-755b85c884-jv25x   1/1     Running   0          3m4s   172.17.0.4   minikube   <none>           <none>

+- it is so challanging to update the image to the latest version, so we do the following imperative way:

+        $ kubectl set image <Object-type>/<object-name> <container-name from deployment config file>=<full-path to image with version>

+like so:

+        $ kubectl set image Deployment/client-deployment client=safaa1001/multi-client:v1

 ##### multi-k8s

 - to update the existing pod to use the multi-worker image: